JaimeSampedroMarcos/distributed-containers/README.md

 - **rancher**:
   Contains the Infrastructure as code resources to provision Rancher as a Product.
 It has a folder for each hyperscaler where it can be provisioned.
   The Azure Rancher provision code has been tested and it deploys all the artefacts in one resource group specified.
-Among the provision in this project options we can find:
+We can find the following provison
+  options:
-  - Azure. ./azure
+  - Azure. /azure
   - Google Cloud. /gcp
   - Amazon. /aws